-Definition of Giffen Good.
+Definition of a Giffen Good.
 A good where a higher price causes an increase in demand (reversing the usual law of demand).
 The increase in demand is due to the income effect of the higher price outweighing the substitution effect.

 - The concept of a Giffen good is limited to very poor communities with a very limited choice of goods.
 Empirical evidence is hard to find, though some economists thought it applied to the Victorian poor who had a very limited diet.